 This study planner provides tools to get organized, learn study skills, succeed in time management, create study plans, and stay focused.
 It also has enough space on the pages to allow users to evaluate their skills throughout the year.
 This planner urges the user to assess their professional weaknesses that need to be worked on, and to profit from their strengths.
 With simplified planner pages, this edition also comes with an improved form that helps students study for tests.

 The planner has spiral binding, and is triple hole punched so it can fit into any binder.
 It comes with undated calendars so it can be used at any starting point during any year.
-It also comes with a reference calendar that dates through July 2019 for future planning.
+It also comes with a reference calendar for future planning.

 This is a great planner for people who need a little extra help staying motivated and organized.
 If the user follows the advice of the authors and uses the tools provided, they are likely to be more successful.